stathisdaras/loadbalancer/README.md

 ## Instantiating the load balancer app

-This is an example of on can instantiate the load balancing & nodes' cluster components
+This is an example of how one can instantiate the load balancing & nodes' cluster components

 ```

         // New load-balancer with random algorithm and simple heart-beat check
         LoadBalancer balancer = LoadBalancer.getInstance(new RandomImplementation(), new SimpleHeartBeatChecker());

-        // New cluster with 10 provide nodes
+        // New cluster with 10 provider nodes
         ProviderClusterService.getInstance(10);

 ```